The Lady Bird Johnson Grove

 Background

-This is the most popular trail in Redwood National Park.
-The staff at Kuchel Visitor Center often recommend it to visitors since it's short, level, and close to the visitor center.
+This is one of the most popular trails in Redwood National Park.
+The rangers at the Kuchel Visitor Center often recommend it to visitors since it’s short, level, and nearby.

 The Lady Bird Johnson Grove

-The trail rejoins the ridgetop roadbed.
-Turn left to return to the parking lot.
+When the trail rejoins the ridgetop roadbed, turn left to return to the parking lot.

 Rhododendrons in the Lady Bird Johnson Grove